-On March 12, 1986, the FHLBB began its first major examination of Lincoln in two years.
+On March 12th, 1986, the FHLBB began its first major examination of Lincoln in two years.
 The last examination, conducted six months after Keating acquired Lincoln, revealed "appraisal difficulties," "an overvaluation of capital," and "lack of an internal audit committee."
-Despite the fact that he had never spoken to or met Keating, and had no personal involvement in Lincoln's exam, the Washington Post ran a full-page story about a so-called "feud" between Keating and Gray.
+Despite the fact that he had never spoken to or met Keating, and had no personal involvement in Lincoln's exam, The Washington Post ran a full-page story about a so-called "feud" between Keating and Gray.
 The September 1986 story claimed that Gray was prolonging regulations and abusing Lincoln because of a personal vendetta against Keating.
 Not knowing the origin of these claims, Gray requested an update from the San Francisco regulators conducting Lincoln's audit.
 Three days later he received the "Cirona Report" — a lengthy explanation of concerns (as outlined in the draft statement of Supervisory Concerns), along with details about how Keating impeded the examination.
 The FHLBB ended its fieldwork a few weeks later.

-Gray claimed that he didn't possess any specific knowledge about the examination of Lincoln.
+Gray claimed that he did not possess any specific knowledge about the examination of Lincoln.
 He said that he had purposefully avoided unnecessary contact with Keating's exam in an effort to distance himself from bad appearances.
 Gray did not consult his files on Lincoln before attending the meeting.
 His defense is that Lincoln was not specifically mentioned when the meeting was arranged.
-He later admitted that he knew that Lincoln was the Senators' concern.
+He later admitted that he knew that Lincoln was the senators' concern.
 He told them that, if they wanted answers, they should meet with the San Francisco regulators.

-After coordinating the meeting between the regulators and the senators, Gray gave William Black, one of the three regulators who attended the meeting, instructions to take notes (these were later known as the "Black Transcript”.
+After coordinating the meeting between the regulators and the senators, Gray gave William Black, one of the three regulators who attended the meeting, instructions to take notes (these were later known as the "Black Transcript").
 Gray sent Riegle a copy of Black's transcript shortly after he received it.
 Gray says he did this “in fairness” to Riegle.